 Each worker belongs to a \emph{group} that represents, for example, their gender, race, and ethnicity.
 We assume that the characteristics of workers who belong to different groups should be interpreted differently.
 This assumption is realistic.
-First, previous studies have revealed that underrepresented groups receive unfairly low evaluations.\footnote{For example, \cite{trix2003exploring} study letters of recommendation for medical faculty and find that letters written for female applicants differ systematically from those written for male applicants. \cite{hanna2012discrimination} suggest that students who belong to lower caste (in India) tend receive unfairly lower exam scores.
-Conversely, as for teaching evaluation, \cite{macnell2015s} and \cite{mitchell2018gender} demonstrate that students rated the male identity significantly higher than the female identity. \cite{hannak2017bias} study online freelance marketplaces and find that gender and race are significantly correlated with worker evaluations.} When these evaluations are used as the ``observable characteristics,'' firms should be aware of the potential bias therein.
-Second, evaluations may reflect cultural differences and differences in living environments and social systems \citep{precht1998cross,al2004get}.
-For example, firms must be familiar with the custom of writing recommendation letters to interpret letters correctly.
-Hence, the observable characteristics (curriculum vitae, exam score, grading report, recommendation letter, etc.) may provide very different implications even when their appearances are similar.
-If firms are impartial and aware of these potential biases, they should adjust the way of interpreting the characteristics by applying different statistical models to different groups.
+First, previous studies have revealed that underrepresented groups receive unfairly low evaluations.\footnote{For instance, \cite{trix2003exploring} analyze letters of recommendation for medical faculty, finding systematic differences between those written for female and male applicants. \cite{hanna2012discrimination} postulate that students belonging to lower castes in India tend to receive unjustifiably lower exam scores.
+In the context of teaching evaluations, \cite{macnell2015s} and \cite{mitchell2018gender} illustrate that students rate male identities significantly higher than female ones.
+In a study of online freelance marketplaces, \cite{hannak2017bias} establish that gender and race significantly correlate with worker evaluations.} When these evaluations are used as the observable characteristics, firms should be aware of the potential bias.
+Second, evaluations may reflect differences in cultures, living environments and social systems \citep{precht1998cross,al2004get}.
+For instance, firms need to be conversant with the norms of drafting recommendation letters to interpret them accurately.
+Therefore, observable characteristics, such as curriculum vitae, exam scores, grading reports, recommendation letters, and so forth, might convey starkly different implications despite their similar presentations.
+If firms are unbiased and cognizant of these potential biases, they should adapt their interpretation methods for these characteristics, applying varied statistical models to different groups.